 This easy failproof recipe takes half a cup of almonds to make 4 cups of almond milk.

 Why is almond milk bad for you?

 Store-bought almond milk can be full of additives that may harm your health.
-However, with my homemade almond milk recipe, it can be good for you instead.
+However, my homemade almond milk recipe can be good for you instead.

 How long do I have to soak almonds for almond milk?